Shalini Ganendra

-Through eponymous cultural organisation Shalini Ganendra Advisory, she also developed multi- and inter-disciplinary modules to enable and galvanise cultural connections, for over two decades.
+Through eponymous cultural organisation Shalini Ganendra Advisory, she developed multi- and inter-disciplinary modules to enable and galvanise cultural connections ('culture of encounter'), for over two decades.
 The centre hosted residencies, exhibitions, talks, workshops at site and externally.
 The seminal public program, Vision Culture Lectures.

 was recognised by UNESCO Observatory as distinguished case study through its publication, Arts in Asia 2016.

+She commissioned one of the earliest green buildings in Malaysia, in 2011 the award winning Gallery Residence, (also known as the Ganendra Art House).
+The project was twice nominated for the Aga Khan Architecture Award and continues to be studied as an ideal example of tropical green architectural build exemplifying innovation and economy.

-She was the first Sri Lankan art expert and collector to be appointed to the Tate Gallery (UK) Acquisitions Committee (SAAC) in 2017 and has served on numerous judging and award panels including for the National Museum of Asian Art, Smithsonian Institution and Commonwealth Art Award.
+Dame Ganendra was the first Sri Lankan art expert and collector to be appointed to the Tate Gallery (UK) Acquisitions Committee (SAAC) in 2017 and has served on numerous judging and award panels including for the National Museum of Asian Art, Smithsonian Institution and Commonwealth Art Award.
 She introduced contemporary Sri Lankan and Malaysian artists to international audiences during New York's Asia Week 2006 -2008 and 2015 through a series of exhibitions: Serendipity and My Country.
+The Amerasinghe Ganendra Collection of Modern and Contemporary Art has an expansive respresentation of Sri Lankan and Malaysian art, including one of the largest collections of works by the iconic Group of '43 Modernists.

-She has published widely, including on modern and contemporary art, craft and the relationship between image and identity, specifically focussing on cultural objects as agents of narrative.
+She has published widely, including on early colonial photography, modern and contemporary art, craft with specific focus on cultural objects as agents of identity narratives.

-She commissioned one of the earliest green buildings in Malaysia, in 2011 the Gallery Residence, (also known as the Ganendra Art House).
-The project was twice nominated for the Aga Khan Architecture Award and continues to be studied as an ideal example of tropical green architectural build exemplifying innovation and economy.

-In recognition of her transnational cultural impact and for promoting the culture of encounter, she was awarded the Order of St. Gregory by the Vatican State (2019).
+In recognition of her contributions, she was awarded the Order of St. Gregory the Great by HH Pope Francis and the Holy See, Vatican State (DSG/Dame).
+The Order of St. Gregory the Great was established as the last of the Papal Knighthoods (1831) and the only one to admit women.